 The protocol allows for control of up to 11 GPIOs.
-How many are actually available depends on the product.
-WiPort has only three.

 The parameters are four bytes long and represent GPIOs 0-31, with GPIO0 in bit 0 of the first byte (Little Endian).
 Parameter bits for configurable pins not configured as GPIOs are undefined for Get commands and ignored on Set commands.